vphill/web-archiving-course/modules/module-08-other-tools.md

 First, take a look at this paper by Banos, Kim, Ross and Manolopoulos.

-Banos V., Kim Y., Ross S., Manolopoulos Y.: CLEAR: a credible method to evaluate website archivability, iPRES 2013, http://purl.pt/24107/1/iPres2013_PDF/CLEAR%20a%20credible%20method%20to%20evaluate%20website%20archivability.pdf (Links to an external site.)
+Banos V., Kim Y., Ross S., Manolopoulos Y.: CLEAR: a credible method to evaluate website archivability, iPRES 2013, http://purl.pt/24107/1/iPres2013_PDF/CLEAR%20a%20credible%20method%20to%20evaluate%20website%20archivability.pdf

 You don't need to read the article in depth, but it is helpful to get the context of the work.

-Next, navigate to http://archiveready.com (Links to an external site.) (sadly it is not an https service).
+Next, navigate to http://archiveready.com  (sadly it is not an https service).

 ![Alt](images/module-08-archiveready-01.png "Homepage for the ArchiveReady service.")